Tesla electric car at a charging station in Hawthorne, California, USA. (Source: Shutter Stock) |

 According to analyst Matthias Heck of the famous credit rating agency Moody's, the targets set by the US Environmental Protection Agency (EPA) are feasible, but will not be easy and will require high investment.

-Battery capacity per charge and charging speeds are both expected to increase by about 30% over the next few years.
+Battery capacity per charge and charging speeds are both expected to increase by about 30% in the next few years.
 As the charging network improves, electric vehicles will become less of a hard sell for consumers who want a good, affordable vehicle.

 In California, where electric vehicles are more popular and have more models, the share of electric vehicles in new vehicle sales is expected to reach two-thirds by 2032.